lucashallman/Module-08-Challenge/README.md

 ## Description

-"This program uses inquirer to allow a user to navigate several menus and perform different actions."
+"This program uses inquirer to allow a user to navigate several menus and simulate the experience of driving any vehicle (that is one of three types clearly defined in the menus)"